-Under this interpretation, the historic dollar value of the original gift that establishes a donor restricted endowment fund (and any subsequent gifts) is classified as permanently restricted.
+Under this interpretation, the historic dollar value of the original gift that establishes a donor restricted endowment fund (and any subsequent gifts) is classified as net assets with donor restrictions.

 MPMIFA allows prudent appropriation of the total return on donor restricted endowment funds taking into consideration the Foundation's long and short-term needs, present and anticipated financial requirements, expected future total return on its investments, price level trends and general economic conditions.
 The Trustees have authorized a spending policy based on 4.25% of a trailing thirteen quarter rolling market value of these funds.
 This policy is designed to preserve the value of donor restricted endowment funds in real terms (after inflation) and provide a predictable flow of funds to support operations.
 Although not required by state law, the same spending policy is followed for the donor restricted purpose funds.
-For the years ended March 31, 2018 and 2017, the Foundation had approximately \$4,067,000 and \$3,800,400, respectively, of this return available for spending, of which the Foundation utilized \$3,112,966 and \$3,101,886, respectively.
+For the years ended March 31, 2019 and 2018, the Foundation had approximately \$4,062,150 and \$4,067,000, respectively, of this return available for spending, of which the Foundation utilized \$3,808,762 and \$3,112,966, respectively.